MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 - `Configuration.h` contains the core settings for the hardware, language and controller selection, and settings for the most common features and components.
 - `Configuration_adv.h` serves up more detailed customization options, add-ons, experimental features, and other esoterica.
+- `config.ini` may be included to modify the configuration at the start of a build.
+See the [Configuration with INI](config-ini.html) page for more information.

-These two files contain all of Marlin's build-time configuration options.
-Simply edit or replace these files before building and uploading Marlin to the board.
-A variety of pre-built configurations are included in the [Configurations repository](//github.com/MarlinFirmware/Configurations) to get you started.
+The two `.h` files contain all of Marlin's build-time configuration options.
+Simply edit or replace these files, then build and upload Marlin to the board.
+Hundreds of user-donated configurations are posted at the [Configurations repository](//github.com/MarlinFirmware/Configurations) to get you started.

-To use configurations from an earlier version of Marlin, try dropping them into the newer Marlin and building.
-As part of the build process, the `SanityCheck.h` will print helpful error messages explaining what needs to be changed.

-Tools like [Winmerge](//winmerge.org/) make it much easier to compare configurations and copy settings into a new configuration.

 ## Compiler Directives